sse-secure-systems/connaisseur/CONTRIBUTING.md

 # Contributing
 We hope to steer development of Connaisseur from demand of the community and are excited about direct contributions to improve the tool!

 The following guide is meant to help you get started with contributing to Connaisseur.
-In case of questions, feel free to reach out to us.
+In case of questions or feedback, feel free to [reach out to us](https://github.com/sse-secure-systems/connaisseur/discussions).

 We are committed to positive interactions between all contributors of the project.
 To ensure this, please follow the [Code of Conduct](CODE_OF_CONDUCT.md) in all communications.